 The maps portray Forton Valley City at three different stages in its development: 1990, 2000 and 2010.
-Overall, major renovation took place in the area over two decades.
+Overall, a major renovation took place in the area over two decades.

-In 1990, Forton Valley City, which was located to the south of Sheffield Road, was divided into two parts, the eastern part and the western part, as Daisy Road went through the city.
-The western side had a shopping center and a big farmland.
+In 1990, Forton Valley City, which was located to the south of Sheffield Road, was divided into two parts, the eastern part, and the western part, as Daisy Road went through the city.
+The western side had a shopping center and big farmland.
 The eastern side had a large city hall and a kindergarten school with a big round park behind it.

 In 2000, some minor changes took place in the city.
 The eastern half of the farmland was converted into a dairy farm.
-Both city hall and the round park declined in size.
+Both the city hall and the round park declined in size.
 Moreover, a small car park had been built on the south side of the city hall.

 In 2010, more improvements were made.
-The farmland and the dairy farm had been transformed into playground and K.G.
+The farmland and the dairy farm had been transformed into a playground and K.G.
 School respectively.
 A small toy shop was also included beside the school.
 The eastern side experienced a massive transformation as both city hall and K.G.
 School were replaced with Public Library and Forton University.
-Another car park had been added with the old one.
+Another car park had been added to the old one.
 Additionally, a Varsity Café was constructed with the university building.

 Use of synonyms: